All Episodes

 In essence, Judge Bolton bought the Justice Department's preemption argument.

-That is the claim that the federal government has broad and exclusive authority to regulate immigration, and therefore that any state measure that's inconsistent with federal law is invalid.
+That is the claim that the federal government has broad and exclusive authority to regulate immigration and therefore that any state measure that's inconsistent with federal law is invalid.

 Well, the Arizona law is completely consistent with federal law.

-The judge, however, twisted concept of federal law into federal enforcement practices, or as it happens, a lack thereof.
+The judge, however, twisted the concept of federal law into federal enforcement practices, or as it happens, a lack thereof.

 So in effect, the court is saying that if the feds refuse to enforce the law, the states can't do it either, because doing so would transgress the federal policy of non-enforcement, which is nuts.